hstatsep-wd/sep10-freedom-project/README.md

 ## Implications
 ##### PROS
 * Art helps with connecting people together
+* art helps people express themselves
+* Art can make people money once successful
 ##### CONS
 * Art can get people in trouble, as things like plagarism, stealing, and much more happen in the art world a lot
+* If you aren't successful if you decide to pursue art as a career, you are screwed

 ## Blog
 Below you will find my blog about how I made my project.